kylercai/AzureStack-QuickStart-Templates/101-acsengine-kubernetes-1804/README.md

 ================================================================================
-STEPS: Please follow the steps below try Kubernetes: Collect stamp information for API model, generate and deploy the template.
+STEPS: Please follow the steps below try Kubernetes: This template This template deploys a Linux VM, clones the ACS-Engine repo, generate the ACS-Engine templates and deploys it.

 1) Prerequistes: